lit/lit.dev/packages/lit-dev-content/site/docs/ssr/client-api.md

 </details>

 Lit SSR generates static HTML for the browser to parse and paint without any JavaScript.
-(Browsers that do not have support for Declarative Shadow DOM will require some JavaScript polyfill for Lit Elements authored to utilize the Shadow DOM.)
+(Browsers that do not have support for Declarative Shadow DOM will require some JavaScript polyfill for Lit components authored to utilize the Shadow DOM.)
 For pages with static content, this is all that's needed.
 However, if the page content needs to be dynamic and respond to user interactions, it will need JavaScript to re-apply that reactivity.

-"Hydration" is the process having Lit re-associate the expressions of a Lit template with the  nodes they should update in the DOM, as well as adding reactivity and life cycles to Lit elements.
+"Hydration" is the process having Lit re-associate the expressions of a Lit template with the  nodes they should update in the DOM, as well as adding reactivity and life cycles to Lit components.

-How to hydrate client-side depends on whether you are rendering standalone Lit templates or utilizing Lit elements.
+How to hydrate client-side depends on whether you are rendering standalone Lit templates or utilizing Lit components.

 ## Standalone Lit Templates
-In order to hydrate Lit templates, the `hydrate` method from the `experimental-hydrate` module is provided in the `lit` package.
-Prior to updating a server-rendered container using `render`, you should first call `hydrate` on that container using the same template and data that was used to render on the server:
+In order to hydrate Lit templates, the `hydrate()` method from the `experimental-hydrate` module is provided in the `lit` package.
+Before you update a server-rendered container using `render()`, you should first call `hydrate()` on that container using the same template and data that was used to render on the server:

 ```js
 import {render} from 'lit';